wavesoft/jbb/doc/bundle.json.md

             // this is just a string pointing to the resources, relative to
             // the bundle folder.
             //
-            // The macro ${BUNDLE} is provided for convenience, and it
+            // On a more complicated scenarios, the macro ${BUNDLE} is
+            // provided for convenience, and it expands to the base directory
-            // expands to the base directory of the bundle.
+            // of the bundle.
+Refer on the THREE.MD2CharacterLoader example
+            // below for an example.
             //
             "test-model": "${BUNDLE}/models/test.json",

             //
-            // You can export as many modules as you want ...
+            // If the ${BUNDLE} macro is not used, the path to the resources
+            // should be relative to the bundle directory
             //
-            "another-model": "modeuls/world.json"
+            "another-model": "modeuls/world.json",

+            //
+            // There is no limitation on how many resources you can export
+            //
+            "big-model": "models/big.json",
+            "strong-model": "models/strong.json",
+            "tall-model": "models/tall.json",
+            "short-model": "models/short.json",
+            "thin-model": "models/thin.json",
+            ...

         },